ammarkhan6949/SQL-NETFLIX-PROJECT/README.md

 A small portion of titles include violent or dark keywords, marked as Bad Content.

 The SQL analysis demonstrates effective data querying, filtering, aggregation, and categorization techniques.

+### Author - Zero Analyst
+This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+If you have any questions, feedback, or would like to collaborate, feel free to get in touch!